willshpt/ME433.Kitchen/recipes/GratinSavoyard.md

  18. Remove from oven and let sit for 5-10 minutes.

 Eat time:
- 19. Serve with salad and vinaigrette, and a sturdy Rhone wine. _mady note: no clue what a Rhone wine is. maybe it means red. wine only if you're >=21_ This is a nice dish to serve "family style" right at the table, because it looks so terrific out of the oven.
+ 19. Serve with salad and vinaigrette, and a sturdy Rhone wine. _Wine only if you're 21+!!_ This is a nice dish to serve "family style" right at the table, because it looks so terrific out of the oven.
 That and you and your guests will want to pick at what's left in the dish at the end of the meal as you all make happy noises.

 (Bob) Notes: